-I’m late with this post as I was actually still working on my muffin recipe yesterday and then watching that other March Madness last night!
+I’m late with this post as I was actually still working on my recipe for gluten-free Flourless Magical Muffins yesterday and then watching that other March Madness last night!
 Anyway, I’m here to share the very last muffin recipe and the last daily giveaway for March Muffin Madness (MMM).
-Plus, we have the incredible grand prize offering, which includes the Blendtec Designer 625 with Wildside+ and Twister Jars (thanks so much, Blendtec!).
-Every comment on every blog post—my posts and contributors’ posts—is an entry into the grand prize drawing.
-All this comes to an end this evening, Tuesday evening, but let’s enjoy these Flourless Magical Muffins first!
+But let’s enjoy these gluten-free Flourless Magical Muffins first!

 As most of my gfe readers know, I have a love of very simple gluten-free recipes, particularly flourless recipes.
 With pumpkin butter in the fridge and almond butter in the pantry, my thoughts turned to making a flourless muffin recipe.
 I remembered one of the most popular muffin recipes from the last MMM event, Sneaky Chocolate Peanut Butter Muffins, from ChaCha’s Gluten-Free Kitchen.